 You may prefer to use plain makeup removal pads with your chosen cleanser, or you can use the ones that come pre-treated with makeup remover.
-I tend to remove my eye makeup with the pre-treated kind, as it takes less time to reach for a pad and start cleansing immediately when I am strapped for time.
+I tend to remove my eye makeup with the pre-treated kind, as it takes less time to reach for a pad.
+With the removal pads, I can start cleansing immediately.

-I am often amazed at the amount of makeup these pads can remove, watching in morbid fascination as I add yet another makeup-caked pad to my discarded pile.
+I am often amazed at the amount of makeup these pads can remove.
 It’s satisfying, however, to know that the makeup is piling up on the removal pads, rather than clogging my pores and rubbing off on my pillow.
 This important routine will also avoid the unwanted situation of coming out of the shower and leaving black mascara marks all over your lovely clean towels.

-The best options for daily use are often the gentle cleansers without added fragrance as these are known to irritate sensitive skin and cause inflammation.
-Be sure to check the product information for hypoallergenic and non-comedogenic (nonpore-clogging) ingredients to find the gentlest cleanser for your skin.
+The best options for daily use are often the gentle cleansers without added fragrance.
+Any fragrant ingredient can irritate sensitive skin and cause inflammation.
+Be sure to check the product information for hypoallergenic and non-comedogenic (non pore-clogging) ingredients to find the gentlest cleanser for your skin.
 Oiler skin will require deeper cleansing than dry, easily-irritated skin.
-Try out a few different cleansers on a daily basis and rotate their use to gauge their effectiveness and determine which one works best for you.
+Try out a few different cleansers on a daily basis and rotate their use.
+This is to let you gauge their effectiveness and determine which one works best for you.

 You can remove the last traces of oil and makeup residue by applying a gentle toner with a cotton ball or cleansing pad.
 Toners are useful for restoring the pH balance of skin and reducing pore size after the initial step of cleansing.
 For those of you with oily or combination skin, your cleansing routine should include toning as well.
 This is to ensure your skin looks its best at all times.

-When selecting a toner, opt for the more natural brands and avoid those with harsh alcohol-based ingredients.
+When selecting a toner, opt for the more natural brands.
+Avoid those with harsh alcohol-based ingredients.
 Witch Hazel is a natural alternative for those wanting to use a plant-based toner.
-Witch Hazel is a natural astringent and contains natural anti-inflammatory properties to soothe skin irritation.
+It is a natural astringent and contains natural anti-inflammatory properties to soothe skin irritation.

 Once you have cleansed and toned your skin, it’s time to moisturise and allow your skin to absorb the soothing ingredients.
 Knowing your skin type before choosing a moisturiser is a must.
 For instance, if you have oily/combination skin, you only need a light moisturiser to keep your skin hydrated.
 If you have oily skin, opt for moisturising “milks” and lighter products.
 Just because your skin is oily, it doesn’t mean you get to skip the moisturising step.